 As an example, “I will be more attentive to my partner” is far too general a goal.
 Relationship goals need to be SMART goals.
 This means specific (“I will schedule a 10 minute chat with my partner every weekday for the next week to catch up with how their day has been”), measurable (10 minutes on Monday to Friday), achievable/attractive (can you actually do this & does it appeal to you?), realistic and time-framed (starting next Monday), so you can monitor your progress on a regular basis.
 Keeping track to see that you’ve had a daily chat (record this in written or electronic form) reinforces your strategy and helps you stay on course.

-It’s not possible to keep focused on challenging goals without regularly checking in to see how you’re progressing.
+It’s not possible to keep focused on challenging goals without regularly checking in, on a daily and weekly basis, to see how you’re progressing.

 4. You didn’t realize the rewards would be modest.